onlinesimon/debug.class.asp/README.md

   (This is useful for AJAX pages, which automatically want to return or load another page without pausing.)

 <code>set Debug = nothing</code><br>
-  Close the class and release memory.
+  Close the class and release memory (at the end of your code.)